r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 ~~~
 {: .r}

-Lets install packages that will be usefull in this lesson.
+Lets install packages that will be useful in this lesson.

 ~~~